 We’re Simon and Martha and together we run Paper Boat Documentaries.
 We produce and create video content for passionate businesses, brands, creatives, good causes, or people with a story to tell.
 In our work, we aim to capture the passion and heart behind why people do what they do.
 We love to tell real stories, so there is a documentary style to our work.

 Simon and I met while we were working in London.
 Before we began Paper Boat Documentaries, the two of us had spent a few years working in television production, post-production and advertising.
 In 2016, we chose to leave our jobs and London life to embark on a road trip around Europe.
 The goal of the trip was to make short documentaries about the interesting people we met on our journey; our intention was to seek out people who were passionate about their work.
 It was an incredible time meeting great people and making short documentaries about them.

 Passionate about folkestone

-When we returned to the UK, we both couldn’t imagine doing anything else and were very determined to find a way of making videos about passionate people our job, so we decided to create a full-time business doing it.
+When we returned to the UK, we both couldn’t imagine doing anything else.
+We were very determined to find a way of making videos about passionate people our job.
+So we decided to create a full-time business doing it.
 That’s where Folkestone enters the picture!
 As a child, Simon grew up in Hythe, so when we came back to the UK, his family very kindly let us live with them for a few months while we found our feet.
 When we were thinking of places to move out to, Folkestone just kept popping up.
 Moving here just sort of happened, it felt right.
 Fortunately, it was a good decision!